newsdev/SEC/README.md

 **full_amount:** This is the total of all money ordered paid as a result of the S.E.C. action.
 This is the figure commonly used by the agency.

-The data was compiled by Robert Gebeloff, Sylvia Carnham O'Regan, Gilda DiCarli and Daniela Porat.
+The data was compiled by Robert Gebeloff, Sylvia Varnham O'Regan, Gilda DiCarli and Daniela Porat.
 Please contact [Mr. Gebeloff](mailto:rgebeloff@nytimes.com?subject=SEC%20Project) with questions and comments.